« View All Posts

 Amanda Ringler

-By: Amanda Ringler on January 16th, 2019
+By: Amanda Ringler on August 21st, 2024

 Print/Save as PDF

-With 10 states allowing recreational use, and 33 states legalizing medical marijuana over the years, more and more people are growing their own plants for either recreational use or to provide the herb to patients who have cards.
+With 10 states allowing recreational use and 33 states legalizing medical marijuana over the years, more and more people are growing their own plants for either recreational use or to provide the herb to patients who have cards.

 Best Insulation for a Grow Room